 The mounting ring for the partitioning seal

 The partitioning seal is mounted in a floating seal carrier.
-On the lubricant side of the rotary seal, the carrier has a closely fitting journal bearing type fit with the washpipe that locates the carrier laterally, and causes the carrier to follow the runout of the washpipe.
-On the drilling fluid side of the rotary seal, the carrier defines a carrier to washpipe extrusion gap clearance that is larger than the journal bearing clearance.
+On the lubricant side of the rotary seal, the carrier has a close-fitting journal bearing-type fit with the washpipe that locates the carrier laterally, and causes the carrier to follow the runout of the washpipe.
+On the drilling fluid side of the rotary seal, the carrier defines a carrier-to-washpipe extrusion gap clearance that is larger than the journal bearing clearance.
 The journal bearing fit on the lubricant side of the seal helps to maintain the extrusion gap clearance at a relatively constant value.
 This facilitates exclusion of the drilling fluid and reduces abrasive wear of the washpipe.

 The pressure retaining seal

 The pressure retaining seal incorporates a highly extrusion resistant plastic liner, and an innovative hydrodynamic geometry that is aggressive enough to lubricate the dynamic sealing interface despite the stiff nature of the plastic liner.
-This interfacial lubrication greatly increases the pressure times velocity (PV) capacity of the seal, compared to seals constructed entirely of elastomer.
-To learn more about plastic lined Kalsi Seals, see Chapter C16 of our rotary seal handbook.
+This interfacial lubrication greatly increases the pressure-times-velocity (PV) capacity of the seal, compared to seals constructed entirely of elastomer.
+To learn more about Plastic Lined Kalsi Seals™, see Chapter C16 of our rotary seal handbook.